-Like most of the world, I’ve become a part time baker during lockdown – when I am not binging Netflix, that is.
-Getting creative with baking in the kitchen is a great way to jazz-up isolation meal times and to help make them that little more exciting, since we’re unable to eat out at restuarantes right now!
-And let’s not forget that baking has the ability to reduce our anxiety levels by taking us away from reality at the moment – if you’re feeling ‘coronadosed‘, then it’s an ideal distraction activity, helping to add a sense of calm to your day!
+Like most of the world, I’ve become a part-time baker during lockdown.
+When I am not binging Netflix, that is.
+Getting creative with baking in the kitchen is a great way to jazz-up isolation meal times and to help to make them that little more exciting, since we’re unable to eat-out right now!
+Let’s not forget that baking has the ability to take us away from reality at the moment, and therefore can aid us with reducing anxiety levels.
+If you’re feeling ‘coronadosed’, (yes, thats actually a thing now!), then this is an ideal distraction activity, helping to add a sense of calm to your day!

 Inspired by left over puff pastry that we had in the fridge after making a hearty pie, I tried out these Nutella puff pastry twists.
-This recipe is so quick and easy to make, and are perfect to have alongside a breakfast coffee or as a mid-morning snack.
-Who needs to queue for the M&S bakery when you can satisfy all your coffee and fresh pastry cravings from the comfort of your own home anyway?
+This recipe is so quick and easy to make, and is perfect to have alongside a coffee or as a mid-morning snack.
+Who needs to queue for the M&S bakery when you can satisfy all your coffee and fresh pastry cravings from the comfort of your own home?

 If you’re a Nutella lover, or in need of some cheering up, this quick and easy lockdown baking recipe will be right up your street!
 The good thing about this recipe is that it’s so versatile.
 If Nutella doesn’t do it for you, try swapping it with jam or savoury alternatives.